MesutBE/the-musicker/development-strategy.md

 1. A user can see a list of all albums
 1. A user can see a list of all songs
 1. A user can see a list of all playlists
 1. A user can click on one artist to see all the albums by that artist, with the songs for each album listed

-1. A user can click on one album to see all the albums by that artist, with the songs for each album listed

 1. A user can click on one song to see all the albums by that artist, with the songs for each album listed
 1. A user can click on one playlist to see all songs in that playlist
+1. A user can delete a playlist
-1. A user can add or remove songs from an existing playlist
+1. A user can remove songs from an existing playlist

+1. A user can add songs to an existing playlist
 1. A user can create a new playlist
-1. A user can delete a playlist

 ## 2. Write a Frontend